LoisRP/java-ilpv4-connector-docs/concepts/overall-design.md

 ---
 description: >-
-  A Java ILP Router forwards packets from source links to destination links;
-  applies exchange-rates; and tracks value-balances between itself and each peer.
+  A Java ILP Router forwards packets from source links to destination links, applies exchange-rates, and tracks value-balances between itself and each peer.
 ---